Fine (Whitney Houston song)

-"Fine" is a song by American singer Whitney Houston, and was released as the fourth single from her 2000 compilation album, Whitney: The Greatest Hits, in September 2000.
+"Fine" is a song by American singer Whitney Houston, released as the fourth single from her 2000 compilation album, Whitney: The Greatest Hits, in September 2000.

 Composition

-"Fine" is a mid-tempo R&B tune, written and produced by Raphael Saadiq and Kamaal Fareed.
+"Fine" is a mid-tempo R&B tune, written and produced by Raphael Saadiq and Q-Tip.
 According to Billboard, it features "languid retro-funk guitars" and a "sneaky hook", brought to life by "richly layered harmonies".
-It was described as having "a sleek lite-funk sound" by The Star-Ledger.
+It was described by The Star-Ledger as having "a sleek lite-funk sound".

 Critical reception

 Billboard wrote that "Fine" is "perhaps her most convincing crack at urbanized pop music to date.
 [Houston] seems to have eased into the chilled soul that propels a street-wise track.
 She wisely does not give into the temptation to belt and wail her way through the song [...].
-Instead, Houston works the more sultry lower register of her voice, saving the big, beautiful notes as a dramatic accent toward the end of the cut".
-LA Weekly in its review for Whitney: The Greatest Hits wrote that "Only on the stellar R&B track “Fine” does Whitney stand out. [...]
-“Fine” is soulful, funky and tight as hell.
-And the vocal performance ranks among Whitney’s best."
-The Baltimore Sun wrote that "Of the new tracks [on Whitney: The Greatest Hits], only the sultry, soulful "Fine" manages to convey any of the strengths that made Houston a star." and "hearing [Houston] work the tune's insistent, retro-funk groove, there's no doubting that she still has what it takes to make hits".
+Instead, Houston works the more sultry lower register of her voice, saving the big, beautiful notes as a dramatic accent toward the end of the cut."
+LA Weekly in its review for Whitney: The Greatest Hits wrote that "Only on the stellar R&B track 'Fine' does Whitney stand out. [...]
+'Fine' is soulful, funky and tight as hell.
+And the vocal performance ranks among Whitney's best."
+The Baltimore Sun wrote that of the new tracks on Whitney: The Greatest Hits, "only the sultry, soulful 'Fine' manages to convey any of the strengths that made Houston a star", and that, "hearing [Houston] work the tune's insistent, retro-funk groove, there's no doubting that she still has what it takes to make hits".
 CANOE reviewer Jane Stevenson felt that the song "falls flat".
 The Star-Ledger wrote that the song "grows tiresomely repetitious".
 According to New Nation the song takes Houston "to even greater heights, changing [her] vocals to a much lower tone, with an added hip-hop bassline".
 The St. Louis Post-Dispatch called it "a wonderful composition".

 Chart performance

-"Fine" appeared on the singles charts only in the United States and in Sweden.
+"Fine" appeared on the singles charts only in the United States, Sweden, and Canada.
 The song peaked at number 51 on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
+On the magazine's component Adult R&B Songs chart, it reached number 17.
 In Sweden, it debuted and peaked at number 50, but spent only one week on the chart.
+In Canada, it peaked at number 39 the week after it debuted and spent a total of four weeks on Nielsen SoundScan's Canadian Singles Chart.